 As the follicle matures, the body releases extra estrogen.
 This stimulates the uterine lining to thicken.
 The thickened lining can provide the necessary nutrients to a fertilized egg.

-The follicular phase typically lasts around 10–16 days.
-This phase will end when a person ovulates.
+The follicular phase typically lasts around

 The ovulation phase starts when rising estrogen levels signal the pituitary gland to release luteinizing hormone (LH).
 LH stimulates the process of the ovary releasing a mature egg.
 This process is called ovulation.

 During ovulation, the mature egg travels from the ovary, down the fallopian tube, and into the uterus.
 At any time during the egg’s journey, sperm can fertilize it.